felipead/http-token-auth/README.md

 Ruby gem to handle the [HTTP Token Access Authentication](http://tools.ietf.org/html/draft-hammer-http-token-auth-01), which is still a draft specification and may change in the future.

+Currently, it only supports

 ## Motivation

 I created this gem to make it easier to authenticate HTTP-based **microservices** and RESTful APIs in Ruby using access tokens.

+Most user-facing applications need to authenticate their users before granting access to protected functionality and unlocking certain areas of the application.
 Service and microservice oriented architectures tipically use an authentication service, responsible for the "user" domain and for validating user credentials such as e-mail and password.

-Most user-facing applications need to authenticate their users before granting access to protected functionality and unlocking certain areas of the system.
-This could be accomplished by sending user credentials to the authentication service using a secure protocol, such as [OAuth](http://tools.ietf.org/html/rfc5849).
-If authentication is successful, the authentication service would return an access token, tipically a random hexadecimal string like `"e59ff97941044f85df5297e1c302d260"`.
-This token is used as a key to unlock other services in order to securely provide the desired functionality for the end user.
+The application then sends user credentials to the authentication service using a secure protocol, such as [OAuth](http://tools.ietf.org/html/rfc5849).
+If authentication is successful, the authentication service will return an access token, tipically a random hexadecimal string like `"e59ff97941044f85df5297e1c302d260"`.
+This token can be used to unlock other services in order to securely provide the desired functionality for the end user.

 When receiving a HTTP request with an access token, a service first asks the authentication service if that token is valid.
 If it is, the service carries on with the request as expected.
 Otherwise, the request is denied with a `401 Unauthorized` status code.